tjluoma/msoffice-tag-with-companyname/README.md

 A user at <https://forum.keyboardmaestro.com/t/apple-script-help/16492> asked:

-> I'm looking for a simple Apple Script to use with Hazel that looks at the Company Name in the summary box of a Microsoft Word document and then tags the document with the name of the company.
+> I’m looking for a simple Apple Script to use with Hazel that looks at the Company Name in the summary box of a Microsoft Word document and then tags the document with the name of the company.
 >
 > I have 22,000 documents to sort from lots of different companies and it would help if I could initially tag each one with the name of the company it relates to.

 This is clearly an excellent case for automation.